-6 monitors worth checking out for 2021
+5 monitors worth checking out for 2021

 This 27-inch model isn't cheap, but if you have the luxury of considering something that will last you a while, the EX2780Q is a good multipurpose choice for the money.
 In addition to its 2,560x1,440 resolution for sharper edges in everyday use than 1,920x1,080, it's got a gaming-friendly 144Hz refresh rate, 400-nit brightness and a 95% P3 gamut for basic HDR support in games and movies, plus built-in speakers that actually sound pretty good.
 There's one drawback, though: you can tilt it, but not raise or lower it.

-The Lepow is versatile for the money, with HDMI and USB-C connectivity, two built-in speakers, a built-in cover and stand combo and the option to switch between portrait and landscape modes.
-It works as promised and looks good for both work and gaming.
-While it's not going to replace a wide-color-gamut display costing hundreds of dollars more, it's more than fine for general use.
-The design is great for instantly creating a dual-display workspace with a single USB-C cable.
-Plus, kids can easily hook up our Nintendo Switch to it for gaming.
-If you need something portable or you simply don't have room for a regular external display, this is worth the investment.

-For $100 more than the Lepow, you can upgrade to 4K and a touchscreen.
-Desklab's model has the same advantages as most other portables, including a dedicated HDMI input or a USB-C connection (plus a second USB-C to power it), a USB-A port and stereo speakers with a headphone jack.
-My only complaint about it is the glossy screen, which can be quite reflective, but that's what you get with touchscreens.
+Desklab's 4K touchscreen model has the same advantages as most other portables, including a dedicated HDMI input or a USB-C connection (plus a second USB-C to power it), a USB-A port and stereo speakers with a headphone jack.
+My only complaint about it is the glossy screen, which can be quite reflective, but that's the tradeoff for a touchscreen.